23122K/swift-loggable/Sources/Loggable/Documentation.docc/CreatingCustomLoggableInstance.md

 ## Overview

-This article will be based on sample project release by apple - [memecreator](https://developer.apple.com/tutorials/sample-apps/memecreator)
+This article focuses on creation of custom Loggable instance, the core feature.
+To showcase

 ### Import the loggable library